conduit-db/conduit-db/BLUEPRINTv3.md

 a fast-track

 ##### Very fine print
-If there is a collision **in the mempool transaction table** then this would be tracked in the corresponding collision table for the mempool transaction table.
+If there is a collision in the mempool transaction table then this would be tracked in the corresponding collision table for the mempool transaction table.

-For 'pg_get_unprocessed_txs' method, checking for colliding short hashes is not required.
-There would have to be a freak scenario where there is already 2 previous collisions (in the mempool) and yours is the 3rd (which has **not been processed / relayed**... but to handle this crazy edge case would need to:
-1) check all returned rows for a collision
-2) lookup tx_hash in collision table to get final verdict Yes or No (have we processed this one?)

-Instead I will assume that if there's a shash match then it *was* relayed and *has* been processed already.

-This can still be added later for 'correctness' though and will likely not have much overhead because I expect most transactions to fall into the "already processed" category and so doing a quick scan for any collisions may be acceptable.

 ## API State